How to Remove Oil Stains from Your Driveway

 - Repeat if any stain remains

-In addition to fixing that annoying squeaky door hinge or prevent your car locks from freezing, WD-40 is a great moisture remover.
+In addition to fixing that annoying squeaky door hinge or preventing your car locks from freezing, WD-40 is a great moisture remover.
+You can also use WD-40 on oil stains on your driveway with the following steps:

 - Apply it over the entire stain